taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

 In conclusion, normalizing your state has two benefits.
 It keeps your state flat and thus easier manageable with immutable data structures.
 In addition, it groups entities to single sources of truth without any duplications.
 When you normalize your state, you will automatically get groupings of entities that could lead to their own reducers managing them.

 There exists yet another benefit when normalizing your state.
-It is about denormalization: how to component retrieve the normalized state?
+It is about denormalization: how do component retrieve the normalized state?
 You will learn it in the next chapter.

 ## Selectors